Installing BEL (demo setup)

 linkerd check --pre

-At this point, we’re ready to install BEL on your cluster.
+We’re finally ready to install BEL on your cluster!

-Using the CLI to install BEL is quick and easy, but note that the TLS certificates generated by this installation will expire in a year.
+The TLS certificates generated in this step will expire after one year.
 If you expect your Linkerd installation to run for more than a year, please see our complete BEL installation guide.

 linkerd install --crds | kubectl apply -f -